creme332/Binomial-Distribution-Visualiser/README.md

 ```

 For large values of $n$, you might have to scroll up/down the terminal to view the full distribution.

-# 🔨 Modifications #
+## 🔨 Modifications
-Several parameters of the diagram can be changed but is not recommended because of different possible sizes of the terminal.
+Several parameters of the diagram can tweaked but is not recommended to do so because of different possible sizes of the terminal.

-The default settings should work on all terminals which are in full screen.
+The default settings should work on all terminals which are in full screen:

-Default settings :
 ```cpp
 TotalBlocks = 10; //controls grid width
 Subdivisions = 8; //controls grid width
 NumberOfDP = 3; //controls the number of decimal places for numbers on scale
 ```
-## Changing the grid size ##
+### Changing the grid size
 Increasing `TotalBlocks` and `Subdivisions` will increase the accuracy of the plotting but also increases the size of the diagram horizontally.

 As a rule of thumb to avoid invalid diagrams, try to satisfy the following conditions  :